-The lake was officially opened in 1971 and was built to harness the waters of the King River for downstream irrigation purposes.
+Lake William Hovell was inaugurated in 1971 and was built to store water from the King River for irrigation purposes downstream.

-As an irrigation storage, Lake William Hovell is often at the mercy of huge fluctuations in water level, with the lake sometimes drawing down to virtually the old river course in summer and filling to over 100 per cent in winter.
-As a result of this trout fishing is best during the winter months.
+As an irrigation storage, Lake William Hovell's water levels can fluctuate significantly, sometimes drawing down to the old river course in summer and filling to over 100 percent in winter.
+Hence, the ideal time for trout fishing is during the winter months.